zachmolony/di-workshop-10-tdd-person-addressbook/README.md

 ## 5. Task 2 - most people should complete these

 1. Implement a `findByFirstName()` method on `AddressBook` which takes a search term as a string and returns an array of all the people whose first names match the string.
-2. Implement a similar method for seatching by surname.
+2. Implement a similar method for searching by surname.
 3. Add a `Pet` class and a `addPet()` method to `Person` that works something like this:

 ```js